bahadasx/ddl-data-prep/data-preparation.md

 * [OpenRefine](http://openrefine.org/) - This is a free, open source tool that used to be owned by Google with many methods for workkng with messy data.

+* Regular Expressions - Regular Expressions, or regex, allow you to define patterns that can be used to flag instances of text that match that pattern.

+(maybe this should be removed or added to line below)
 * SQL scripts - Whether your data resides in a database or not, one way of preparing your data for entity resolution is to apply your prepping techniques using some SQL scripts.

 * Scripts using various languages (e.g., Python, R) and libraries for cleaning data (e.g., Pandas) - Using langauges such as Python and R, you can create scripts that will apply your preparation techniques to the data.
 There are many libraries available for these tasks for various languages such as [Pandas](http://pandas.pydata.org/) for Python.